Dr John Stanton

-John is an active member of the Society of Legal Scholars, the UK Constitutional Law Association and the Honourable Society of the Inner Temple.

-2015 - present: Senior Lecturer in Law, The City Law School, City, University of London

-- Lecturer in Law, City, University of London, Sep 2012 – Jul 2015

-*Third pass*

-John is an active member of the Society of Legal Scholars, the UK Constitutional Law Association and the Honourable Society of the Inner Temple.
+John is an active member of the Society of Legal Scholars, the UK Constitutional Law Association, the Political Studies Association and the Honourable Society of the Inner Temple.

 - Senior Lecturer in Law, City, University of London, Aug 2015 – present

 - Lecturer in Law, City, University of London, Sep 2012 – Jul 2015